ilgan/R_Projects/HW7/4_wind_data.md

 }
 ```

-Function that creates a directory in the root.
+Function that creates a folder in the root directory.

 ``` r
 mkdirs <- function(fp) {